top of page

 Heavy

-Excellent fire and wind resistance; heavy but durable
+Excellent fire and wind resistance; strong against UV and moisture

 30–50 years